chahak13/game-of-life/README.md

 There are certain patterns that are provided with the functionality in the patterns folder.
 The user can use those files directly to generate further generations.

-A few examples of the 30th and 300th generation of the [Acorn](https://www.conwaylife.com/wiki/Acorn) pattern are:
+A few examples of the 30th and 300th generation of the [Acorn](https://www.conwaylife.com/wiki/Acorn) pattern are below.
+The outputs folder also contains examples for 30th and 300th generation of [Breeder](https://conwaylife.com/wiki/Breeder_1).

 1. 30th generation:
 ![Example output of 30th generation](https://github.com/chahak13/game-of-life/blob/master/outputs/acorn_output_30_iterations.png)